kamailio/kamailio-wiki/docs/tutorials/troubleshooting/memory.md

 Details on how to monitor and collect information about memory usage by Kamailio.

-A typical case is to investigate the cases when "out of memory" or "no more memory" log messages are printed in syslog and Kamailio stops working properly.
+A typical case is to investigate the cases when **out of memory** or **no more memory** log messages are printed in syslog and Kamailio stops working properly.

 ## Table Of Content